-In the event the District fails to make payment of the principal of and interest on any of the Bonds or Refunding Bonds when the same become due, such payments are insured under the policy.
-The policy, however, does not insure the principal of or interest on the Bonds or Refunding Bonds coming due by reason of optional redemption.
+In the event the District fails to make payment of the principal of and interest on any of the Insured Bonds when the same become due, such payments are insured under the policies.
+The policies, however, do not insure the principal of or interest on the Insured Bonds coming due by reason of optional redemption.